Growing together

 The original garden

-The original garden was setup in 2008 by Shepherd of the Lake Lutheran Church (SOLLC) to enable people in the community to grow their own food economically, and was located in the space that now houses the Lake Ridge Apartments on McKenna Rd NW in Prior Lake.
+The original garden was setup in 2008 by Shepherd of the Lake Lutheran Church (SOLLC) to enable people in the community to grow their own food economically, and located in the space that now houses the Lake Ridge Apartments on McKenna Rd NW in Prior Lake.

 Today's garden